-1. The minutes of proceedings of each sitting must be made available and submitted to the next sitting of the Congress or a chamber, as appropriate, for approval.
+The minutes of proceedings of each sitting must be made available and submitted to the next sitting of the Congress or a chamber, as appropriate, for adoption.
 Any delegate who participated in the meeting may challenge the accuracy of the minutes of proceedings, and may require a vote on the changes requested.
-2. The minutes shall include texts submitted by delegates entered on the list of speakers, but who were not able to speak because of lack of time.
-A text is only accepted for inclusion in the minutes if the following criteria are fulfilled: